The Last Goodbye

 November 4, 2024 0 By Mirm

 When Jim was on hospice several family and friends made their way to our home to spend a last time with him.
-The “blessing” of cancer (which is tough to call it that), or lingering illness rather than something more immediate and sudden is that there is a small window to put one’s affairs in order and say goodbye.
+The “blessing” of cancer (which is tough to call it that), or any lingering illness rather than something more immediate and sudden, is that there is a small window to put one’s affairs in order and say goodbye.
 Actually the reality is that cancer only reminds us to make the most of every moment.
 No one has any more time to live, whether it is sudden or not (except Hezekiah who asked for it and God said yes).
 Knowing your end date is sooner than you had hoped changes how you spend the time.
 God calls us all to live in light of eternity.
 Jesus’ challenge to us is to give this life away for the sake of the next one, to spend it all for the Kingdom only to be repaid beyond all we can imagine.
 Moses said, “teach us to number our days SO that we might gain a heart of wisdom.”
 (Ps.
 90:12)

 When my students left my classes at Trinity, I gave them a blessing which they were to receive with their eyes open.
 The gift of words prayed over someone are no small thing.
 Words have power and we often remember the last thing said.
 Last words can be memorable and reveal a lot about the one who says them.
 Last words are often remembered best especially if they accurately reflect the person who said them.